domosekai/domosekai.github.io/sstp/help.md

 ## General

-### Q: How can I make sure that this app works for me?

-It's simple.
-If you can connect via Windows SSTP client and use username and password to authenticate, this app should work for you.
-Certificate-based authentication is currently not supported.

 ### Q: Can I connect or disconnect via system VPN settings?

 Yes, you can.
 Your VPN profiles are saved in the system.
 Therefore, you can connect and disconnect the VPN without opening this app.